tinymce/tinymce-docs/plugins/premium/index.md

 ---
 layout: default
-title: Add plugins to TinyMCE
+title: Premium plugins for TinyMCE
-title_nav: Plugins
+title_nav: Premium plugins
 description_short: This section will help you configure and extend your editor instance.
 description: TinyMCE is an incredibly powerful, flexible and customizable rich text editor.
 This section will help you configure and extend your editor instance.
 type: folder